NBA Rumors: Lakers Still Expected To Offer Ingram, Kuzma, Ball & 1st-Round Picks For Anthony Davis Next Summer

 In the proposed trade deal by Bleacher Report, the Lakers will be sending Brandon Ingram, Kyle Kuzma, Lonzo Ball, a 2019 first-round pick, and a 2020 first-round pick to the Pelicans in exchange for Anthony Davis.
 Pelicans Vice President of Basketball Operations David Griffin’s views and his connection with LeBron James could really give the Lakers a better chance of acquiring Davis next summer, but Favale believes that they also need help from what he called “outside forces.”

-First is the team who will be landing the No. 1 overall pick, which is expected to be used to select Zion Williamson, in the 2019 NBA draft shouldn’t have any intention of making a deal with the Pelicans involving Anthony Davis.
+First is that the team who will be landing the No. 1 overall pick, which is expected to be used to select Zion Williamson, in the 2019 NBA draft shouldn’t have any intention of making a deal with the Pelicans involving Anthony Davis.
 The second is the Boston Celtics, who is believed to be the team that can offer the best trade package, should lowball the Pelicans in the 2019 NBA offseason.
 In the potential deal that would send Davis to Boston, the Celtics are expected to explore a trade package centered on Jayson Tatum.
 However, Celtics President of Basketball Operations and General Manager Danny Ainge could change his mind about going all-in for Davis if Kyrie Irving leaves in the 2019 NBA free agency.